 Any EIS investor’s shareholding has always been restricted to 30% of the company’s total issued share capital.
 Now an investor only gets EIS relief for additional investment if:

 - The other shares the investor holds are part of an issue of shares in respect of which the company has submitted an EIS or SEIS compliance statement; or

 - Where those shares are subscriber shares.

 Company must be under 7 years old

-Investors can no longer invest in a company that is more than 7 years old.
+Investors can no longer invest in a company that has been trading for more than 7 years.
 Clearly this change restricts investment opportunities for older companies.
 There are a couple of exceptions: e.g. if the investment

 - In total, represents more than 50 per cent of turnover averaged over the preceding five years.

 Intention to grow and benefit a business

 Qualifying for EIS relief includes a requirement of an “intention to grow and benefit a business”.
 It is not known how HMRC will deploy this weapon.